EQWorks/python-curriculum/02-logic-controls-2.md

 We may practice the same control over the usage of the `str()` function.
 But it is not necessary since it is much more lenient than the `int()` function.

 As a maker, it would be your executive decision to make on how to handle the error.
 In the example, we instruct the function to an early exit by `return None`. `None` is a data type in Python, with its only value being `None`.
-When there is only `return` with nothing for it, Python implies it as `return None`.
+When there is only a `return` with nothing for it, Python implies it as `return None`. `None` is also conditionally [falsy](02-logic-controls-1.md#truthy-falsy-ternary).

 ### Controlled Errors